For United States Users

 frequency energy and, if not installed and used in accordance with

-communications.
-However, there is no guarantee that interference
+television reception.
+However, there is no guarantee that

-will not occur in a particular installation.
-If this equipment does
+interference will not occur in a particular installation.
+If this

 - Reorient or